Name Discoveries

 Learn more »

-The surname Bleau is of French origin and is derived from the word "bleu," meaning "blue" in English.
-It is believed to have originated as a nickname for someone with blue eyes or a person associated ...
+The surname Beethe is of German origin and is derived from the Middle High German word "bīte," meaning "prayer" or "request."
+It is believed to have originated as a nickname for someone who was partic...

 Learn more »